NICER Magnetar Burst Catalog: Introduction

 With the discovery of more SGRs, several short-burst catalogs of individual sources have been reported, including SGR~1806$-$20, SGR~1900+14, 1E~1547.0$-$5408, SGR~0501+4516, etc. \citep{2001ApJ...558..228G,2012ApJ...749..122V,2013ApJ...778..105L}.
 Most of these studies focused on bursts in the hard X-ray band ($>$10\,keV), while some extended to the soft X-ray range ($<$10\,keV).
-The burst durations are typically log-normally distributed over more than two orders of magnitude, peaking around 200\,ms. Their X-ray spectra can generally be described equally well by models such as a double blackbody, optically thin thermal bremsstrahlung, or a Comptonized model.
-A clear correlation between spectral hardness and brightness has been observed in these catalogs, where bursts with higher fluence tend to exhibit harder spectra, regardless of the adopted spectral model \citep{2001ApJ...558..228G,2012ApJ...749..122V,2013ApJ...778..105L}.
+The burst durations are typically log-normally distributed over more than two orders of magnitude, peaking around 200\,ms. A clear correlation between spectral hardness and brightness has been observed in these catalogs, where bursts with higher fluence tend to exhibit harder spectra, regardless of the adopted spectral model \citep{2001ApJ...558..228G,2012ApJ...749..122V,2013ApJ...778..105L}.
+Their X-ray spectra can generally be described equally well by models such as a double blackbody, optically thin thermal bremsstrahlung, or a Comptonized model \citep{2012ApJ...749..122V}.
+However, some bursts exhibit more thermal-like spectra that are adequately fitted only by a double blackbody or optically thin thermal bremsstrahlung model \citep{2008ApJ...685.1114I}.

-A more comprehensive burst catalog was later compiled using data from \textit{Fermi}/Gamma-ray Burst Monitor (GBM), which included bursts from more than eight magnetar sources, with the majority originated from 1E~1547.0$-$5408 \citep{2015ApJS..218...11C}.
-More recently, the \textit{INTErnational Gamma-Ray Astrophysics Laboratory} (\textit{INTEGRAL})/Imager on Board the INTEGRAL Satellite (IBIS) combined over 20 years of observations to construct a catalog of 1349 magnetar bursts \citep{2025arXiv251214356P}.
-The timing and spectral properties reported in this catalog are consistent with those obtained from earlier observations.
+A more comprehensive multi-source burst catalog was later compiled using data from \textit{Fermi}/Gamma-ray Burst Monitor (GBM), which included bursts from more than eight magnetar sources, with the majority originated from 1E~1547.0$-$5408 \citep{2015ApJS..218...11C}.
+More recently, the \textit{INTErnational Gamma-Ray Astrophysics Laboratory} (\textit{INTEGRAL})/Imager on Board the INTEGRAL Satellite (IBIS) combined over 20 years of observations to construct a catalog of 1349 magnetar bursts \citep{2026ApJ...997..272P}.
+The timing and spectral properties reported in these catalogs are consistent with those obtained from earlier observations.
 In the 2020s, several magnetars underwent new outbursts that produced numerous short bursts.
 Detailed analyses have been conducted for bursts from Swift~J1555.2$-$5402, SGR~1830$-$0645, and SGR~1935+2154 \citep{2021ApJ...920L...4E,2022ApJ...924..136Y,2025ApJ...989...63H}.
 While their general properties are similar to those of other magnetar bursts, the events from SGR~1935+2154 stand out with substantially longer durations, peaking around 1\,s, which is significantly longer than other magnetars \citep{2020ApJ...904L..21Y}.